 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") and its related rules and regulations have resulted in significant changes to the regulation of the financial services industry, including the electronic payment industry.
 Under the Dodd-Frank Act, debit interchange transaction fees that a card issuer receives and are established by a payment card network for an electronic debit transaction are regulated by the Board of Governors of the Federal Reserve System (the "Federal Reserve").
 The Dodd-Frank Act and the Federal Reserve's implementing regulations require that such interchange fees be "reasonable and proportional" to the cost incurred by the issuer in processing the transactions.
-Federal Reserve regulations implementing this "reasonable and proportional" requirement have capped debit interchange rates for card issuers operating in the United States with assets of \$10 billion or more at the sum of \$0.21 per transaction and 5 basis points multiplied by the value of the transaction to reflect a portion of the issuer's fraud losses plus, for qualifying issuers, an additional \$0.01 per transaction in debit interchange for fraud prevention costs.
-In addition, the regulations contain non-exclusivity provisions that ban debit card networks from prohibiting an issuer from contracting with any other card network that may process an electronic debit transaction involving an issuer's debit cards and prohibit card issuers and card networks from inhibiting the ability of merchants to direct the routing of debit card transactions over any network that can process the transaction.
-Beginning April 1, 2012, most debit card issuers in the United States were required to participate in at least two unaffiliated debit card networks.
-On April 1, 2013, the ban on network exclusivity arrangements became effective for prepaid card and healthcare debit card issuers, with certain exceptions for prepaid cards issued before that date.
-On May 1, 2013, the ban on network exclusivity arrangements

-Effective July 22, 2010, merchants were allowed to set minimum dollar amounts (not to exceed \$10) for the acceptance of a credit card (while federal governmental entities and institutions of higher education may set maximum amounts for the acceptance of credit cards).
-They were also allowed to provide discounts or incentives to entice consumers to pay with an alternative payment method, such as cash, checks or debit cards.
+Federal Reserve regulations implementing this "reasonable and proportional" requirement have capped debit interchange rates for card issuers operating in the United States with assets of \$10 billion or more.
+In addition, the regulations.
+As a result of the Dodd-Frank Act, merchants are also allowed to set minimum dollar amounts (within certain parameters) for the acceptance of a credit card, and they are allowed to provide discounts or incentives to entice consumers to pay with an alternative payment method, such as cash, checks or debit cards.

 The Dodd-Frank Act also created the Consumer Financial Protection Bureau (the "CFPB"), which has rulemaking authority over consumer protection laws, including the authority to regulate consumer financial products in the United States, including consumer credit, deposit, payment, and similar products.
 The CFPB may also have authority over us as a provider of services to regulated financial institutions in connection with consumer financial products.
-Any new rules or regulations implemented by the CFPB, and other similar regulatory agencies in other jurisdictions, or pursuant to the Dodd-Frank Act that are applicable to us or our customers' businesses, or any adverse changes thereto, could increase our cost of doing business or limit our current offerings of integrated payment solutions.
+Any new rules or regulations implemented by the CFPB, and other similar regulatory agencies in other jurisdictions, or pursuant to the Dodd-Frank Act that are applicable to us or our clients' businesses, or any adverse changes thereto, could increase our cost of doing business or limit our current offerings of integrated payment solutions.